oscardoudou/quick-paste/README.md

 - [x] retrieve object based on tableview.index, especially when after apply search(filtered history row index has nothing to do with id, temp copied array)
 ## Project Structure
 - [x] split file if necessary
+- [ ] refactor AppDelegate and ViewController
+- [ ] figure out a proper way let app init until finish launching/view loaded
 - [x] use core data managed object and corresponding class(currently no subclass)
 - [x] show history in popover and table instead of status bar menu
 ## Feature
 - [ ] spotlight on tap redirect(work for some file like pdf, zip and doc, need further test but definitely need implement continued activity function)
-- [ ] remove copied activity record from history
+- [x] remove copied activity record from history
 - [x] record screenshot stored to clipboard.(Default is cmd+shift+3+ctrl and cmd+shift+4+ctrl)
 - [x] local shortcut paste using cmd+1~6
 ## Issue